skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 We can see [the ABI][abi] taking shape: Clang has predictably mapped `float` into `f32`.
 It similarly maps `char`, `short`, `int` and `long` onto `i32`.
-In 64-bit WASM, the Clang ABI is LP64 and maps `long` onto `i64`.
+In 64-bit Wasm, the Clang ABI is LP64 and maps `long` onto `i64`.
 There's a also `$norm` function which takes two `f32` parameters and returns an `f32`.